mr-lazyindian/smart_parking_lot/README.md

 # smart_parking_lot
 Hello,

+I've created a prototype for smart parking lot with Raspberry Pi.

 Add your ThingSpeak write key in key variable to link your ThingSpeak account.
 You need an active internet connection to update data in ThinSpeak account.
 Do check indentation errors.